ddavidd-lim/Fabflix/README.md

 - Demo Video

 ## Where Used LIKE/ILIKE
-LIKE was mainly used for the Search and Browse Function (SearchServlet).
+LIKE was mainly used for the Search and Browse Function (Servlets.SearchServlet).
 For the search feature, LIKE was used for finding the title, director and star with the pattern being %substring%.
 For the browsing feature, LIKE was used for genres with the format %genre% and movie titles with the format pattern% (except for *).
 Genre was formatted this way due to query returning genres as a string of all the genres.

 # **CS 122B Project 1**